 Cat owners will know that our feline friends can be inquisitive.
 Keep your cat active and engaged with a new cat tower or scratching post.
 Your furry friend will be able to watch the wonderful chaos of Christmas from the comfort of their watchtower – and they’ll have plenty of fun with the packaging afterwards.

-There are also toys that encourage stimulation and interaction, which can be a fantastic gift to keep your cat amused.
+There are also toys that encourage stimulation and interaction, which can be a fantastic Christmas present for a cat to keep them amused.
 Play circuits and interactive balls are often big hits with most felines.

 Gifts for the ‘Gram